 He arrived and without any prior prompting from me, suggested exactly the same thing, that she paint the fence and shed black!
 She somewhat reluctantly agreed to them being painted black, but was delighted with the outcome and was really pleased she gave in to us as it looks stunning with the vibrant greens of the foliage of the tree ferns, ground ferns and jasmine against it.
+She’s added a mirror to the shed, which makes the space look even bigger.
 She’s also delighted with the larger patio, which means she’s more comfortable practising her yoga and it’s now centred between the shed and studio!

 Designing the upper area of the garden

 The second area was the sun trap at the top of the garden around the wildlife pond, which is alive with fish, newts and frogs.
 This all needed a revamp to make it more inviting, colourful and attractive to more wildlife.